tpadoan/TCWB/README.md

 While the executables for some operative systems are already provided, the tool can be compiled using an Haskell compiler.

-If you just want the executable go ahead and use one of those provided, assuming that there is one for your system (only the executable for Windows is available at the moment, more will be added in the near future).
+If you just want the executable go ahead and use one of those provided, assuming that there is one for your system.

-Otherwise, you will need to download the source code, which includes four files:
+Otherwise, you need to download the source code, which includes four files:
-* *model.hs*
+* *Model.hs*
-* *logic.hs*
+* *Logic.hs*
-* *mc.hs*
+* *MC.hs*
-* *main.hs*
+* *Main.hs*

-You will also need an Haskell compiler.
+Then, you need an Haskell compiler.
 The standard Haskell compiler is the *Glasgow Haskell Compiler* (GHC).

+Note also that to compile the tool you need to have already installed the Haskell package [Aeson](https://hackage.haskell.org/package/aeson) (and all of its dependencies).

 **You do not need the file named *test.hs*, which is used for some tests purposes.**